-Since the publication of Save As...Digital Memories (2009) Dr Joanne Garde-Hansen has been forging new research partnerships with colleagues in Brazil in culture, media and arts research and practice.
-The projects below demonstrate the Centre for Cultural Policy Studies' encouragement and support of transnational media and memory research with scholars in Brazil.
+Since the publication of Save As...Digital Memories (2009) Prof Joanne Garde-Hansen has been forging new research partnerships with colleagues in Brazil in culture, media and arts research and practice.
+The projects below demonstrate the Centre for Cultural and Media Policy Studies' encouragement and support of transnational media and memory research with scholars in Brazil.

-With Dr Danilo Rothberg (UNESP, Brazil) Dr Joanne Garde-Hansen has been collaborating on a two year FAPESP/Warwick/SPRINT funded project to share understandings of water thorugh narrative enquiry and the eilicitation of stories of drought, flood and water management.
-Our Narratives of Water blog tracks our research collaboration from 2015-2017, where we seek to share resources and explore a concept of digital hydro-citizenship.
+With Prof Danilo Rothberg (UNESP, Brazil) Prof Joanne Garde-Hansen has been collaborating on a two year FAPESP/Warwick/SPRINT funded project to share understandings of water through narrative enquiry and the eilicitation of stories of drought, flood and water management.
+Our Narratives of Water blog tracks our research collaboration where we seek to share resources and explore a concept of digital hydro-citizenship.